 Digital Emigration

-This page tracks the structural dependencies in my tech stack: not just what I use, but what each layer relies on to function.
+This page documents the structural dependencies in my personal tech stack.
+Not just the tools I use, but the underlying layers they quietly rely on to function.

 Think in layers from bottom to top:

-1. Devices & OS (what you physically own)
+1. Devices & operating systems - what you physically own

-If a higher layer depends on a lower one, replacing it without pain is usually impossible.
+If a higher layer depends on a lower one, replacing it without friction is usually impossible.

 My dependency map